AI-Generated Fiction: Generic Writing with a Language Model

 And that strength, born of love and defiance, would carry them through."

-Avoid endings like this: The AI-generated fiction ends conveniently and very optimistically.
-Instead, the ending should be dictated by the organic flow of events in the story and not by the desire of the narrator who is the author trying to give this story a clean wrap-up.
+Endings like this are convenient and very optimistic.
+Yet, endings should be dictated by the organic flow of events in the story and not by the desire of the narrator who is the author trying to give this story a clean wrap-up.

 Workshop Wrap

 Indeed anybody can write a short story using AI.
 However, a critical reading will always reveal the weakness of such AI-generated fiction.
-Your authentic storytelling will be impactful and enigmatic only if you, as the diligent author, understand that writing requires deep engagement, evaluation, and checking of facts and details from careful or exhaustive research, and a deep empathy with real human beings.
-This is paramount aside from the mastery of the elements of fiction in your study and the application of devices learned from master storytellers.
+Our authentic storytelling will be impactful and enigmatic only if we understand that writing requires diligence, deep engagement, evaluation, and checking of facts and details from careful or exhaustive research, and a deep empathy with real human beings.
+This is paramount aside from the mastery of the elements of fiction in our study and the application of devices learned from the close reading of the works of master storytellers.